 Room for a Pony in North Hobart is also great for pets, with a large outdoor area available for your pooch to enjoy.
-Other great stops for a coffee and bite to eat with your furry friend around Hobart include Criterion Street Cafe in the CBD and Retro Cafe in Salamanca who have lovely outdoor seating.
+Other great stops for a coffee and bite to eat with your furry friend include Criterion Street Cafe in the CBD and Retro Cafe in Salamanca which have lovely outdoor seating.

 For those exploring Mount Wellington with your dog, be sure to enjoy a visit at Lost Freight Cafe – your pooch might even get featured on their Dogs of Lost Freight Instagram page!

-For those escaping to the Derwent Valley, Explorers Lodge and the historic Glen Derwent Cottages are great pet-friendly options.
-Enjoy a wander around New Norfolk or find some snow around the great lakes region for your furry friend to play in.
+Enjoy a wander around New Norfolk or find some snow around the Great Lakes region for your furry friend to play in.
 Unfortunately, dogs are not allowed to visit the Mount Field National Park or Southwest National Park.

 Of course, dog owners are obligated to do the right thing when it comes to taking their pooch out and about in Southern Tasmania.
 This includes cleaning up after your dog, ensuring you carry a lead at all times and keep your fluffy friend under control at all times.
 Please always ensure you notify the hotel/motel/BNB upon booking that you require a dog-friendly space.